 - 3/4-1 cup sugar (or 1/2 cup honey)

 - Sparkling water or ice cubes

 Bring the water, hibiscus and sugar (or honey) to a boil.

 Reduce heat, and allow to simmer for 20 minutes or until the liquid has turned a dark red.

 Remove from heat and strain the flowers.
 Allow tea to cool and place in the refrigerator.

-Serve over ice with a squeeze of lime if desired.
+Serve over ice or diluted with sparkling water, and top with a squeeze of lime if desired.